 Selling and marketing expenses consist primarily of salaries and related costs for personnel in selling and marketing functions as well as consulting and advertising and promotion costs.
-Through December 31, 2014, we incurred selling and marketing expenses in connection with our first-generation surgical sealant product.
-In addition, we invested in sales and marketing resources in anticipation of an earlier approval of our surgical sealant product in the United States than we ultimately received from the FDA, as a result of a change in designation from a 510(k) to a PMA regulatory path.
-During the years ended December 31, 2016, 2015 and 2014, we incurred selling and marketing expense in connection with ReSure Sealant, which we began commercializing in the first quarter of 2014.
+During the years ended December 31, 2018, 2017 and 2016, we incurred selling and marketing expense in connection with ReSure Sealant, which we began commercializing in the first quarter of 2014.
+In 2019, we plan to launch DEXTENZA.
+As a result, our selling and marketing expenses will increase.